mbrav/mbrav.github.io/_posts/writing/2018-03-20-a-foundation-for-free-will-and-morality.markdown

 ---
 layout: post
-title: "Leibniz’s God and Metaphysics: A Foundation for Free Will and Morality"
+title: "Leibniz’s God and Metaphysics"
+subheading: "A Foundation for Free Will and Morality"
 date:   2018-03-20 16:00:00 0200
 tags: [essay, Leibniz, philosophy, metaphysics, modernity]
 ---